TSH – Thyroid-stimulating hormone is a hormone that regulates thyroid function

 What is thyroid-stimulating hormone (TSH)?

 TSH or thyroid-stimulating hormone is secreted by the pituitary gland.
-TSH is tested when examining thyroid function.
+Thyroid-stimulating hormones are tested when examining thyroid function.
 Thyroid-stimulating hormone is essential for the production of the thyroid hormone, thyroxine.

 The thyroid affects the functioning of the whole body.
 It regulates metabolism, affects our energy levels and mood, and much more.